by Susan Flantzer © Unofficial Royalty 2015

 - Princess Charlotte of Belgium, (1840 – 1927), married Archduke Maximilian of Austria, later Emperor of Mexico until his execution, no issue

-In 1840, Leopold helped arrange the marriage of his niece, Queen Victoria, the daughter of his sister, to his nephew, Prince Albert of Saxe-Coburg and Gotha, son of his brother.
-Even before she succeeded to the throne, Leopold had been advising Victoria by letter, and after her accession continued to influence her.
+In 1840, Leopold helped arrange the marriage of his niece Queen Victoria, his sister’s daughter, to his nephew Prince Albert of Saxe-Coburg and Gotha, his brother’s son.
+Even before Victoria succeeded to the throne, Leopold had been advising her by letter, and after her accession continued to influence her.

-In foreign policy, Leopold’s principal objective was to maintain Belgium’s neutrality.
-Because of his family connections and position at the head of a neutral and non-threatening power, Leopold acted as an important intermediary in European politics during his reign.
-Leopold played a particularly important role in moderating relations between the Great Powers and in particular between Great Britain and the French Empire under Napoleon III.
+In foreign policy, Leopold’s principal objective was Belgium’s neutrality.
+Because of his family connections and position as the head of a neutral and non-threatening country, Leopold acted as an important intermediary in European politics during his reign.
+Leopold played a particularly important role in moderating relations between the Great Powers, especially between Great Britain and the French Empire under Napoleon III.

-Leopold and Arcadie had two sons: George (1849-1904), who was born a few days before the death of Queen Marie-Louise, and Arthur (1852-1940).
+Leopold and Arcadie had two sons: George (1849-1904), born a few days before the death of Queen Marie-Louise, and Arthur (1852-1940).
 The boys were recognized as the sons of Ferdinand Meyer.
-After Queen Marie-Louise’s death, with financial and political support from Leopold, Arcadie bought Castle Stuyvenberg in Laeken, and she lived there with her children until the death of Leopold in 1865.
-Her second son was born there, and her mother, sisters, and brothers were also able to live there.
+After Queen Marie-Louise’s death, with financial and political support from Leopold, Arcadie bought Castle Stuyvenberg in Laeken, and she lived there with her children until Leopold died in 1865.
+Her second son was born there, and her mother, sisters, and brothers also lived there.
 In 1862, at Leopold’s request, his sons were created Freiherr von Eppinghoven (Baron of Eppinghoven) by his nephew, Ernst II, Duke of Saxe-Coburg and Gotha.
 In 1863, Arcadie was created Freifrau von Eppinghoven (Baroness of Eppinghoven).

-Once George and Arthur were living at Castle Stuyvenberg, they had a princely upbringing and were privately taught by tutors.
-Leopold spent much of his afternoons, and sometimes whole days with Arcadie and the children.
-She often accompanied him on his frequent trips or stayed with him in spas, such as Wiesbaden.
+George and Arthur had a princely upbringing and were privately taught by tutors.
+Leopold spent much of his afternoons, and sometimes whole days with Arcadie and their sons.
+Arcadie often accompanied him on his trips.
 In Leopold’s old age, Arcadie was his nurse and she was with him during his last illness.
-Prior to his death, Leopold had secured the futures of both Arcadie and their sons.
-After Leopold’s death, Castle Stuyvenberg was secretly sold to his son and successor, King Leopold II.
+Before his death, Leopold secured the futures of Arcadie and their sons.
+After Leopold’s death, Castle Stuyvenberg was secretly sold to his son and successor King Leopold II.
 In 1900, the castle became part of the Royal Trust.

-After Leopold’s death, George was placed under the protection of his cousin, Ernst II, Duke of Saxe-Coburg-Gotha.
+After Leopold’s death, his son George was placed in the protection of his first cousin Ernst II, Duke of Saxe-Coburg-Gotha.
 Later he became an officer in the Prussian army.
 Arthur became the Grand Marshal of the Ducal Court of Coburg.
 As a representative of Coburg in 1909, he was present at the funeral of his half-brother King Leopold II.
-However, he did not remain unnoticed.
-Because of his height and his lush, square-cut beard, he closely resembled his deceased half-brother.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.